Da5u/MPItesting/README.md

 4. Installation directories for libs are following: for Intel MPI Lib installation directory is "/opt/intel", for MPICH installation directory is "/opt/mpich".
-5. Notes about swithing between Libs and work of Intel MPI Benchmarks Intel MPI Benchmarks and Lib start to work only after configuration of environment by running mpivars.sh script "/opt/intel/compilers_and_libraries_2020.4.304/linux/mpi/intel64/bin/mpivars.sh" and "/opt/intel/impi/2019.9.304/intel64/bin/mpivars.sh" the same files.
+5. Notes about switching between Libs and work of Intel MPI Benchmarks Intel MPI Benchmarks and Lib start to work only after configuration of environment by running mpivars.sh script "/opt/intel/compilers_and_libraries_2020.4.304/linux/mpi/intel64/bin/mpivars.sh" and "/opt/intel/impi/2019.9.304/intel64/bin/mpivars.sh" the same files.
 6. Test results from Intel MPI Benchmarks are placed into "MPITest" folder and named "MPICHBenchmarkTestResults.txt" and "MPIIBenchmarkTestResults.txt".